LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

 Volume Fractions
 #######################

-The CMR determines how materials are allocated to each cell but it does not determine how much of each material is present in the cell.
-Volume fractions determine how much of each material exists in each cell and is given as a percentage.
+The CMR determines which materials are present in each cell; volume fractions determine how much material is in each cell.
 If a cell contains materials A and B at 20% and 80%, respectively, then the volume fractions for those materials in the cell are: *0.2* and *0.8*.
-Note that the sum of volume fractions in a cell must equal 1 to account for all of the cell.
+Note that the sum of volume fractions in a cell should equal 1 to account for all of the cell, though this is not enforced unless the ``isValid()`` method is called.
 Volume fractions must be provided for every valid cell/material pair in the CMR and they must be specified using the same data layout as data in the CMR.

 .. figure:: figures/volume_fractions.png
    :figwidth: 600px